New for ’21-’22: MRT mapset now available on our website

 What is the suggested direction of travel?
 Eastbound, both in Spring and Autumn, as the route dries out sooner on the west end during both seasons.
 You could probably hike it westbound in Autumn, too, although the trail information is written in the eastbound direction.

 What is the distance between resupply points?
-Typically 60 to 80 miles.
-The longest is 90-100 miles.
+Typically 60 to 80 miles, occasionally up to 90.
 We offer a town guide with information on post office maildrop locations and other town services.

 How do I get ahold of maps for the MRT?
 The downloadable mapset is available for purchase on our website.
 This mapset will be available (in stock) seasonally and in limited quantity.
 Our intent is to maintain a sustainable volume of foot traffic on this nascent route, to avoid unnecessary growing pains and to provide a sense of individualism and pioneering, which are important qualities of any hiking route (vs an established long trail).
 We also greatly appreciate feedback from those hikers who do go, particularly water notes and any corrections or additions to the maps, databook, and town guide.
 Doing so will help the MRT grow and evolve in a positive and productive way.
 Thank you!